eggman1243/Polish-Cow-Virus/README.md

 * Duplicates cows across your screen (up to 110)
 * annoys you

+## Information

+* 'blockbattles.exe and 'installerpoopy.py' are the same thing.
+* Running blockbattles.exe installs poland.pyw on your computer and runs it.
+* Polish-Cow-Virus is a prankware, **not** some super dangerous malware that steals your passwords.
+* If you're having trouble getting rid of it, run the command in cmd prompt:

+> taskkill /F /IM python.exe & taskkill /F /IM pythonw.exe

 ## Disclaimer

 This project is made for educational and entertainment purposes only.